lab-zhejiang/lab-zhejiang.github.io/README.md

 byconity.github.io/
 ├── community/ # English pages for the community/* routes │   ├── category-1
-│   │   ├── assets/ # Images used in category-1
+│   │   ├── assets/ # Images used in category-1   (存储图片)
 │   │   ├── _category_.json # Metadata for category-1
 │   │   └──doc-1.md
 │   ├── become-maintainer.mdx